StamusNetworks/gophercap/README.md

 ## Replay

-Replay PCAP files to network interface while preserving time difference between individual packets.
-Requires files to be mapped beforehand, as the command relies entirely on metadata dump.
-No file discovery or mapping is performed.
+Replay PCAP files to network interface while preserving time difference between packets.
+Requires files to be mapped beforehand, as the command relies entirely on metadata dump and no file discovery or mapping is performed.

 PCAP replay can be sped up or slowed down using timescaling parameters.
-And BPF filter can be applied to written packets.
+BPF filter can be applied to written packets.

 ```
 Usage: